I would like to share some of these experiences with you through my Art below.

 (Used for the location filming of the Doctor Who Episode ‘The Shakespeare Code’ in 2006)

-Discover more about this medieval gem in Warwick by following link below
+Discover more about this medieval gem of TIMELESS BEAUTY in Warwick by following link below

-While visiting this historic building take time to have a cup of tea at the friendly Tearoom there dating back to 1571
+While visiting this historic building take time to have a cup of tea and lunch at the friendly Kitchen Brethren there dating back to 1571

 Follow link below